glasser/vote.davidglasser.net/content/post/202011-candidates.md

 meat industry to make him look bad, but it's concerning enough that I don't think I'm comfortable voting for him despite liking his platform.

 Aidan Hill looks like a fine person but does not seem prepared for this role.
+However, I'm more comfortable with Hill than Hsiung so will vote for them as #2.

 I will probably vote for Arreguin and hope for more impressive candidates in four years.